fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/main.md

 #### Real-World Considerations

 Don't forget the overhead.
 PyTorch adds 1-2 GB.
 The OS needs 5-10 GB.
 Distributed training needs 2-5 GB per GPU for communication buffers.
 Checkpointing causes temporary spikes.
 Start conservative and add 20-30% buffer to your estimates.
 Use mixed precision (BF16 for training, FP16/BF16 for inference) to cut memory in half compared to FP32.
 Monitor with `nvidia-smi` to see actual usage.
 For inference, Int8 quantization can halve memory with minimal accuracy loss.
-And remember, activations scale linearly with batch size - if you hit OOM, reduce batch size first.
+Remember that activations scale linearly with batch size—if you hit OOM, reduce batch size first.

-**Quick Reference Table:**
+Quick Reference Table:

 | Model Size | FP32 Weights | BF16 Weights | Training (BF16+Adam) | Inference (BF16) |
 |------------|--------------|--------------|----------------------|------------------|